notasausage/pi-hole-unbound-wireguard/README.md

 ```
 The default port for WireGuard, which you can change if you'd like.
 You'll also need to open up this port on your router, otherwise incoming VPN traffic from outside your network *will not make it to WireGuard*.
 Information on how to do this is later in the guide.

 **Note**: Some public wifi networks will block all ports other than `80` (TCP), `443` (TCP), and `53` (UDP) for HTTP, HTTPS, and DNS respectively.
 If you are connected to a public wifi network that does this, you will not be able to connect to your WireGuard VPN.
 One way around this is to set your WireGuard `ListenPort` to `53` and create a forward on your network's router on port `53`, thus circumventing the issue with blocked ports.
+Do this at your own risk, and definitely **do not** enable Pi-Hole's *Listen on all interfaces, permit all origins* DNS option if you are forwarding port `53` on your router.
 ```
 DNS = 192.168.x.x
 ```